-Partly situated on the Eastern coast of the island of Zealand, and partly on Amager, it is a spread out city connected by many bridges and so has many waterfront promenades to stroll around on.
+Partly situated on the Eastern coast of the island of Zealand, and partly on Amager, it is a spread-out city connected by many bridges and so has many waterfront promenades to stroll around on.

-As Denmark’s cultural, economic and governmental hub, Copenhagen is full of museums and culture at every corner, and is also one of Europe’s financial giants, renowned for the Copenhagen Stock Exchange.
+As Denmark’s cultural, economic, and governmental hub, Copenhagen is full of museums and culture at every corner, and is also one of Europe’s financial giants, renowned for the Copenhagen Stock Exchange.

-The currency in Denmark is the Danish Kroner, however in Copenhagen most establishments used to dealing with tourists, such as hotels, do accept euros.
+The currency in Denmark is the Danish Kroner, however, in Copenhagen, most establishments used to dealing with tourists, such as hotels, do accept euros.

 Copenhagen earned its name as the city of fairy tales, where Hans Christian Anderson once lived, and where the Little Mermaid currently lives.
 Forever gazing on, with crowds around her, the dainty statue is infamous for being defaced to get various points across.

-The cost of living is slightly expensive, with food and drink, especially alcohol, needing to be included in your budget should you be looking to visit or live there, however it is known for its traditional beer breweries and delicious local food.
+The cost of living is slightly expensive, with food and drink, especially alcohol, needing to be included in your budget should you be looking to visit or live there; however it is known for its traditional beer breweries and delicious local food.

-Seafood and fish are the most prevalent source of protein in Danish dishes, Copenhagen being a harbour you can visit any seafood restaurant and sample some local food.
+Seafood and fish are the most prevalent source of protein in Danish dishes, Copenhagen being a harbor you can visit any seafood restaurant and sample some local food.
 Smørresbrød is a must to try.

 The lack of legal minimum salary in Denmark does not have the negative affects one would assume, the average salary per month in Copenhagen is around £2,000, but remember that tax is extremely high in Denmark.